chiman45/Auto-Deployment/README.md

 # License

-MIT License – feel free to use and modify this project.
+MIT License – feel free to use and modify this project